apkoponen/mapbox-gl-native-server-example/README.md

 Update the values in "config.js" to match you configuration and run `npm start` to start the server.

-You can then go to http://localhost:3000/0/0/0/ to see the World from the equator (or something else, depending on your vector map source).
+You can then go to http://localhost:3000/0/0/0/ to see the whole World rendered at "the left top corner" of the tile source (or something else, depending on your vector map source).